mimicarina/embk-mlops/README.md

 # MLOps Lab

+This lab is a condensed version of [these](https://github.com/awslabs/amazon-sagemaker-mlops-workshop) workshop instructions.

 In this lab, we will create and experiment an end-to-end ML Pipeline.
 This ML pipeline is supported by an automated infrastructure for training, testing, deploying and integrating ML Models.